dfleury2/boss-rc500-editor/README.md

 If you use CLion, after the conan install command, you can open the project root directory in it.

-## xml-reader

-This tool will read a MEMORY1.RC0 file, and will create a Nlohmann Json object to be manipulated later with an IHM.
-This in-memory object will be saved using a Inja template.

-This is just a prototype for read testing and Inja rendering with a Nlohmann Json object.

-The real tool will come with an GUI (provided by someone else maybe)

-Happy guitar playing :)

 ## Tips

 Under Linux (Debian), if `Fontconfig error: Cannot load default config file: No such file: (null)` appears